amine-dev0/movie_app/README.md

 ### Movie App
 This is a movie app built using React and the TMDB API.
-The app allows users to browse and search for popular movies, view movie details, and save their favorite movies to a personal watchlist.
+The app allows users to browse and search for popular movies, view movie details.

 ### Getting Started
 To get started, you'll need to clone the repository and install the dependencies.